favorov/best-friends/README.md

-best-gene-friends
+best-friends
 ============
-Looking for significant pairs of a feature and an entitty so, that the entitiy is significantly selected by the feature.
+Looking for significant pairs of a feature and an entitty so, that the entity is significantly selected by the feature.
+In other words, the entity cares about the feature more than other entities and - thus - it is the feature's best friend.

 Subscrtibe to the user's group: best-gene-friends+subscribe@googlegroups.com

-The R package is at R folder: install\_github("favorov/gene-friends/R")
+The R package is at R folder: install\_github("favorov/best-friends/R")